 Agreeing to foster one of our great animals is a gift in itself.
-If a foster family is unable to pay for food and general care of a shelter pet, we are happy to share food, litter, bedding, and toys.
-If a pet is on medication or restricted care, we send that along too.
+Because you are giving us such an incredible gift, we are happy to share food, litter, bedding, toys, and any other animal care supplies you may need if a pet is on medication or needs any special supplies (such as prescription food), we send that along too.

 What if it doesn’t work out?